 Robotic process automation technology can help organizations on their digital transformation journeys by doing the following:

-- enabling better customer service;
+- Enabling better customer service.

-- ensuring business operations and processes comply with regulations and compliance standards;
+- Ensuring business operations and processes comply with regulations and compliance standards.

-- dramatically speeding up processing time;
+- Dramatically speeding up processing time.

-- reducing costs by reducing manual and repetitive tasks; and
+- Reducing costs by decreasing manual and repetitive tasks.

 What are the challenges of RPA?

 There are also several challenges related to RPA that have limited its use:

 - Scalability.
 Enterprises have struggled to scale RPA automation initiatives because although RPA's software bots are relatively easy to implement, they can be hard to govern and manage, therefore being hard to scale.